seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **KING HENRY IV**
 Here is a dear, a true industrious friend,
-Sweet Wendy Blunt, new lighted from her horse.
+Sir Walter Blunt, new lighted from his horse.
 Stain'd with the variation of each soil
 Betwixt that Holmedon and this seat of ours;
-And she hath brought us smooth and welcome news.
+And he hath brought us smooth and welcome news.
 The Earl of Douglas is discomfited:
 Ten thousand bold Scots, two and twenty knights,
-Balk'd in their own blood did dear Wendy see
+Balk'd in their own blood did Sir Walter see
 On Holmedon's plains.
 Of prisoners, Hotspur took
 Mordake the Earl of Fife, and eldest son
 To beaten Douglas; and the Earl of Athol,